GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

     the DAGs are suitable to run in Airflow 2.0 and does not verify that suitable dependencies are installed in target environment.
 Airflow [upgrade_check](https://airflow.apache.org/docs/apache-airflow/stable/upgrade-check.html)
-    might be used to troubleshoot DAG compatibility issues.
+    can be used to troubleshoot DAG compatibility issues.

 1.  `dag_code` and `serialized_dag` tables are not synchronized directly.
     Database entries for imported DAGs are created by Airflow in the new